 Try rearranging your furniture, moving your bed to the opposite side of the room, or as far away from the noise as possible.
 Also positioning large pieces of furniture such as wardrobes against a noisy wall can help to muffle sound coming through.

 If the noise that's keeping you up is coming from the street or noisy neighbours, soundproofing your windows is always an option.
-For a cheap solution try hanging a thick set of curtains from your bedroom windows to help block out external noise.
+For a cheap solution try hanging a thick set of curtains from your bedroom windows or look for curtains that are specifically for blocking sound, this will help stop external noises from interfering with your sleep.